Dr Kate Steel

 Conversation analysis

-Forensic linguistics
+Forensic and legal linguistics

-Institutional and professional discourse
+Institutional and professional discourses

 Interactional space